Comprehensive. Low Cost.

 A minimum of three visits (in-person and/or via telehealth) to the Clinical Services Center are typically required to complete a comprehensive psychoeducational assessment.
 The progress includes an intake interview, customized assessment sessions (cognitive, academic, social-emotional, etc.), and a feedback-exist session to share your report and explain results.

 Cost and Scheduling

 Services are provided at a low cost without the need for insurance.
-Sessions are available on Wednesday, Thursday, and Fridays, with services provided September to May (services are not available during the summer).
+Psychoeducational evaluations are available on Wednesday, Thursday, and Fridays, with services provided September to May (services are not available during the summer).